Glad-analytics/mock-census-report/README.md

 🌍 Impact

 The project highlights how demographic analytics can inform real-world decision making.
-By modelling this mock census, local authorities can better anticipate population trends, infrastructure needs, and environmental implications — leading to smarter, sustainable growth.
+By modelling this mock census, local authorities can better anticipate population trends, infrastructure needs, and environmental implications; leading to smarter, sustainable growth.

 ⸻